-Integration of patient pre-evaluation, pharmacology, recordkeeping, anatomy/neuroanatomy/physiology, techniques, complications, postoperative instructions, and clinical experience in the administration of nitrous oxide and local anesthesia.
+Integration of patient pre-evaluation, pharmacology, record keeping, anatomy/neuroanatomy/physiology, techniques, complications, postoperative instructions, and clinical experience in the administration of local anesthesia.
 Clinical sessions are included for students to develop competency in their administration.
 Prerequisites: DHG 118 and DHG 119.
 Su